Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 Suunto, Polar, Wahoo, Hammerhead, Coros & Other Sport-focussed GPS Watches

 I expect nothing excitingly new here in 2024 unless Suunto or Polar re-enter the Wear OS market.
-Those companies have no other way to get support for on-device payments (see linked article for workaround) and Spotify inside the watch, so you would have thought they have to jump on the Wear OS wagon at some point in the next five years or be left a long way behind on the smart features they can offer.
+Those companies have no other way to get support for on-device payments (see the linked article for a workaround) and Spotify inside the watch, so you would have thought they would have to jump on the Wear OS wagon at some point in the next five years or be left a long way behind on the smart features they can offer.
 Set against that is the closing up of the latest versions of WearOS to Samsung/Google-only products.

 These companies all have mostly predictable product ranges and refresh strategies.
 However, Suunto is the most likely to surprise us, as evidenced in recent months with the excellent Suunto RACE and Shokz-like headphones (Suunto Wing).
 Polar is taking a similar but distinct route by opening up its platform to Sennheiser’s optical HR earbuds… Suunto has opened up its app to Xiaomi too.